FAQs About Taking ARIMIDEX

 The dose for ARIMIDEX is 1 small tablet that you swallow once a day.
 Take ARIMIDEX exactly as prescribed by your doctor.

 If you miss a dose, take it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose.
 Take your next regularly scheduled dose.
-Learn more about dosage and taking ARIMIDEX, and get tips for remembering to take your medication.
+Learn more about ARIMIDEX Dosing Information.